-We recently completed a newly adapted resource with funding from the Ministry of Advanced Education and Skills Training (MAEST) to equip post-secondary students with the resources and perspective they need to support their peers struggling with mental-health concerns.
+We recently completed a newly adapted resource with funding from the Ministry of Post-Secondary and Future Skills to equip post-secondary students with the resources and perspective they need to support their peers struggling with mental-health concerns.
 While the resource will provide substantial value to students throughout the province, the learnings we took away from this will help us build better — and more inclusive — resources for the entire B.C. post-secondary sector.

 Post by the BCcampus editorial team

-BCcampus has been working with the MAEST and an advisory group of students, staff, and faculty across the B.C. post-secondary system on various projects to develop resources that support mental health and wellness.
+BCcampus has been working with the Ministry of Post-Secondary and Future Skillsand an advisory group of students, staff, and faculty across the B.C. post-secondary system on various projects to develop resources that support mental health and wellness.

 Starting a Conversation About Mental Health: Foundational Training for Students was adapted from a University of British Columbia resource and consists of presentation notes and slides, small-group and self-reflection activities, practice scenarios, and handouts for a two- to three-hour session, in person or online.
 This adaptable resource covers foundational mental health and wellness information for post-secondary students and ways to respond to peers who are experiencing distress.
 It incorporates a decolonized perspective on mental health and wellness and was guided by the following principles: accessible, adaptable, culturally located, evidence-informed, inclusive, and trauma-informed.
 Handouts include a wellness wheel self-assessment tool, information on coping strategies, mental health resources, and scenarios and responses written by post-secondary students.